-Pre-Requisite(s): EQR 143 with a grade of A or B and permission allowed to hunt.
+Pre-Requisite(s): EQR 143 with a grade of A or B and permission

+Students will learn about the history and traditions of riding to hounds, or fox hunting.
+The course will cover proper attire, tack and equipment for hunting, the specialized and traditional terminology of hunting, hounds, the organization of the hunt, riding skills necessary for safe hunting and hunting etiquette.
+A mounted lesson with a member of the CVH is required before students are allowed to hunt.
 Students will be expected to attend the Blessing of the Hunt in September, and to hunt at two to four specified hunts during the semester with the Chagrin Valley Hunt Club of Gates Mills.
 All hunts will be at fixtures in Middlefield, Ohio.
 Special riding class fee applies.
 Students must provide their own transportation to all activities off campus.
 Course may be repeated for six hours maximum credit.